nixiesearch/nixiesearch/docs/docs/index.md

 docker run -itp 8080:8080 -v .:/data nixiesearch/nixiesearch:latest standalone -c /data/config.yml
 ```

-If you see the ASCII-art logo, then the server is ready to serve requests:
+If you see a cool ASCII-art logo, then the server is ready to serve requests:

 ```text
 - Local index movies opened